filip26/copper-multicodec/README.md

  * `static` codecs registry
    * no lookups for a codec when encoding
    * direct `static` access to codecs
+   * confirugable set of codecs to support when decoding
  * built-in `Unsigned VarInt` support

 ## Example